vladsavelyev/wdl-workflows/README.md

 data from the US to Australia costs 190 USD.
 Adjust the `default-zones` attribute in the template if necessary.

+To run Cromwell, first edit `cromwell.template.conf` to replace the following values in angle brackets:

+* `<project>`: the Google Cloud project name.
+* `<bucket>`: a Google Cloud Storage bucket name to store executions.
+* (optional) `<mysql-password>`: MySQL password for a locally running MySQL server that will be used to track Cromwell executions in order to allow restarts of incomplete runs.
+You can comment out the entire `database` section if you don't need that functionality.

 Also edit `options.template.json`:

-* `<bucket>`: a Google Cloud Storage bucket name to store outputs out successfully finished executions
+* `<bucket>`: a Google Cloud Storage bucket name to store outputs of successfully finished executions

-Finally, to run a workflow `workflow.wdl` with inputs in `inputs.json`, use the following command (assuming the edited configuration files are saved under `cromwell.conf` and `options.json`).
+Finally, to run a workflow `workflow.wdl` with inputs in `inputs.json`, use the following command (assuming the edited configuration files are saved under `cromwell.conf` and `options.json`):

 ```
 cromwell -Dconfig.file=cromwell.conf run workflow.wdl --inputs inputs.json --options options.json &
 ```

 Make sure to keep `&` in the end to run the process in the background, otherwise you might accidentally interrupt the execution.
-To bring the process to the foreground, so you could interrupt it, run `fg`.
+Use `fg` to bring the process back to the foreground.

 ## WARP inputs